corno/bass-clarinet/README.md

   * `require:schema`
   * `spaces_per_tab`
 * stream support has been dropped for now.
 Can be added back upon request

-most credits go to the original author Nuno Job
+* There is an 'ExpectContext' class that helps processing documents that should conform to an expected structure.

-`clarinet/bass-clarinet` is a sax-like streaming parser for JSON. works in the browser and node.js. `clarinet` was inspired (and forked) from [sax-js][saxjs]. just like you shouldn't use `sax` when you need `dom` you shouldn't use `bass-clarinet` when you need `JSON.parse`.
+`bass-clarinet` is a sax-like streaming parser for JSON. works in the browser and node.js. just like you shouldn't use `sax` when you need `dom` you shouldn't use `bass-clarinet` when you need `JSON.parse`.

 Clear reasons to use `bass-clarinet` over  the built-in `JSON.parse`:
 * you want location info
+* you want the parser to continue after it encountered an error
 * you work with very large files
 * you want a syntax that is less strict than JSON.
 This might be desirable when the file needs to be edited manually.
-See option
+See the `options` below

 # design goals